radiac/docker0s/README.rst

 Docker0s uses docker-compose to manage multiple containerised apps on a single machine.

-Bring together standard docker-compose files across multiple projects in a single simple manifest file, written in either YAML or Python with pre- and post-deployment hooks, to deploy to a single host.
+Bring together standard docker-compose files across multiple projects in a single simple manifest file, written in either YAML or Python with pre- and post-operation hooks, to deploy to a single host.

 It's designed for small self-hosted low-maintenance deployments which don't need the